ElectronicArmory/2021-Game-Dev/Assignments/Assignment 1.md

 - Add a short description and at least 2 screenshots to Itch.io page.
 - Add a video of gameplay (Voice over is your choice) to the Itch.io page.
 - Publish and ensure page is visible.
+- Post the link in #game-dev-submission in the Discord channel